abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 Here the order of entries doesn't matter as long as we use the same order in all the places.

-### Representing multiple Bits using column vector
+### Representing multiple bits using column vector

 More formal example will be Bit.
 Remember that it has two classical states 0 or 1.
 Consider two such bits $X_1$ and $X_2$ together represents some information.
 Here the classical state set $\Sigma_1$ and $\Sigma_2$ corresponds to the bits $X_1$ and $X_2$.
 $$
-\Sigma_1 = \{ 0,1\} \; and \;
+\Sigma_1 = \{ 0,1 \} \ and \
 \Sigma_2 = \{ 0,1 \}
 $$

-Then we can get the classical state set of the multiple systems $(X_1,X_2)$ using the cartesian product of classical state sets of $X_1$ and $X_2$.
-The cartesian product of these two sets can be represented as follows,
+Then we can get the classical state set of the joint system $(X_1,X_2)$ using the cartesian product of classical state sets of $X_1$ and $X_2$.

 $$ \Sigma_1 \times \Sigma_2 = \{(0,0), (0,1), (1,0), (1,1)\} = \{00,01,10,11\}$$

-`String:` Here you can notice that instead of using brackets and commas we are just representing each state of the joined system as just a string.
+`String:` Here you can notice that instead of using brackets and commas we are just representing each state of the joined system just as a string.
 This is very common and valid way of defining the classical state of the multiple system.
 In this case removing brackets and commas doesn't add any ambiguity or confusion.
-One useful thing to remember is that the formal definition of the string is also defined by the cartesian product of sets with symbols called alphabets.
+One useful thing to remember is that the formal definition of the string is also defined by the cartesian product of sets with symbols called alphabets(where alphabets is more formal way of saying a set of symbols).

-We can generalize this idea for any n number of Bits.
+We can generalize this idea for n number of bits.
 For exmaple classical system $X$ with 10 bits $(X_1,X_2,...,X_{10})$ each with classical state set $\Sigma_1,\Sigma_2,...,\Sigma _{10}$ can be represented by the following cartesian product.
 Here we directly use the `string` format instead of using `tuple` format to represent each state.(There are total of $2^{10} = 1024$ such possible states of X)

 $$\Sigma_1 \times \Sigma_2 \times ... \times \Sigma_{10} = \{0000000000, 0000000001, 0000000010, ..., 1111111111\}$$